-Make sure to add these to your list:
+Make sure to add these to your list of things to see and do in Ho Chi Minh City:

 War Remnants Museum: Interesting to see, but the exhibits were very one-sided against the US war.